OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 TERMS AND CONDITIONS

-1.- Only entries submitted digitally will be considered.
+1.- Only entries submitted digitally via WithoutABox will be considered.
 Vimeo links are strongly prefered for review.

 2.- BIFF defines short films as works under 45 minutes.
 Films over 45 minutes long must be submitted as feature films.

 4.- BIFF requires all feature and short films to be World, International, US, East Coast or Western New York premieres.
-A Western New York premiere is defined as not having screened publically in the United States within a 100-mile radius of Buffalo, NY, prior to the festival, October 4-8, 2018.
+A Western New York premiere is defined as not having screened publicly in the United States within a 50-mile radius of Buffalo, NY, prior to the festival.

-6. - Films that have publically premiered prior to April 1, 2017 (either domestically or internationally) are not eligible for consideration.
+6. - Films that have premiered prior to April 1, 2018 (either domestically or internationally) are not eligible for consideration.

 7.- Exhibition formats for the Buffalo International Film Festival vary from venue to venue.
 Filmmakers are expected to provide physical media which may include BluRay (Region A/1 or Region Free only), Digital Cinema Package (DCP) or .mov.
 No other formats will be accepted for exhibition.